mlech26l/ncps/docs/examples/atari_tf.rst

-Playing Atari with an NCP and behavior cloning (TensorFlow)
+Atari behavior cloning with TensorFlow
 =========================

-In this guide, we will train a NCP to play Atari.
+In this guide, we will train an NCP to play Atari.
 Instead of learning a policy via reinforcement learning (which can be a bit complex), we will make use of an pretrained expert policy that the NCP should copy using supervised learning (i.e., behavior cloning).